-7.0 SIM CARD INTERFACE
+5 SIM CARD INTERFACE

 The A3LA-RG modem contains an integrated SIM reader.
 The modem uses and requires an Iridium SIM chip for operation.
-The SIM chip is inserted into the opening located on top of the modem as shown in Figure 4.
-A plastic locking mechanism is used hold the SIM in-place.
+The SIM chip is inserted into the opening located at the top of the modem, as shown in Figure 6.
+A plastic locking mechanism holds the SIM in place.
 Place the SIM chip (facing down) into the SIM reader's bracket.
-Make sure that the cut-off on the SIM chip aligns with the SIM reader.
+Ensure that the cut-off on the SIM chip aligns with the SIM reader.

-Figure 4.
-Location of the SIM Reader.
+Figure 6: Location of the SIM Reader

-8.0 LED DISPLAY
+6 LED DISPLAY

-The A3LA-RG has four status LEDs depicted as P for power indicator, I for Iridium satellite signal strength, G for GPS signal strength and S for status (see Figure 5).
-They offer users a quick visual check to ensure proper modem operations as well as a way to optimize antenna locations during field installation.
+The A3LA-RG has four status LEDs depicted as P for power indicator, I for Iridium satellite signal strength, G for GPS signal strength, and S for status (see Figure 7).
+They provide a quick visual check to ensure proper modem operations as well as a way to optimize antenna locations during field installation.
 These LEDs provide the following information:

-- P: LED lights up when power is provided to the A3LA-RG. - I: LED stays solid when the signal strength is between 3-5, blinks when the signal strength is between 1 and 2 and is off when signal strength is 0.
-The LED also stays solid when the carrier detect (CD) line on the RS232 goes high during a data call. - G: LED stays solid when there is a valid GPS position fix (usually with at least 4 satellites), blinks when there is only 2D fix or using dead reckoning (usually with 3 satellites or less), and stays off when unable to obtain a position fix. - S: LED lights up when the A3LA-RG is in data mode.
+- P: LED lights up when power is provided to the A3LA-RG. - I: LED stays solid when the signal strength is between 3-5, blinks when the signal strength is between 1-2, and is off when signal strength is 0.
+The LED also stays solid when the carrier detect (CD) line on the RS232 goes high during a data call. - G: LED stays solid when there is a valid GPS position fix (usually with at least 4 satellites), blinks when there is only a 2D fix or using dead reckoning (usually with 3 satellites or less), and stays off when unable to obtain a position fix. - S: LED lights up when the A3LA-RG is in data mode.

-Figure 5.
-Iridium Satellite Modem A3LA-RG.
+Figure 7: Iridium Satellite Modem A3LA-RG

-9.0 CONFIGURATION SETTINGS
+7 CONFIGURATION SETTINGS

 The A3LA-RG allows users to configure its data port communication parameters.
 The three configuration types are active, factory default, and stored.
-The active configuration is the set of parameters currently in use.
-They can be changed by the users individually via specific AT commands.
-The factory default configuration is stored in permanent memory.
-This configuration can be recalled at any time through use of the AT&Fn command.

-Two groups of settings, or "profiles", can be stored as user-defined configurations.
-Users first create desired active configurations and then write them to memory using the AT&Wn command.
-These profiles can be designated to be loaded as the active configuration upon A3LA-RG power-up through use of the AT&Yn command.
-The A3LA-RG can be reset without loss of power to these profiles through use of the ATZn command.
-The configuration settings are stored in "S-register" locations and are detailed in Appendix A.
+- Active: The active configuration is the set of parameters currently in use.
+They can be changed by users individually via specific AT commands. - Factory default: The factory-default configuration is stored in permanent memory.
+This configuration can be recalled at any time through use of the AT&Fn command. - Stored: Two groups of settings, or "profiles," can be stored as user-defined configurations. - Users first create desired active configurations and then write them to memory using the AT&Wn command. - These profiles can be designated to be loaded as the active configuration upon A3LA-RG power-up through use of the AT&Yn command. - The A3LA-RG can be reset without loss of power to these profiles through use of the ATZn command. - The configuration settings are stored in "S-register" locations and are detailed in Appendix C: S-Register Definitions.

-10.0 MODES OF OPERATION
+8 MODES OF OPERATION

 The A3LA-RG serial data port is always in one of two modes: command mode or data mode.
 When the data port is in command mode, AT commands can be entered to control the A3LA-RG.
-In command mode, flow control has no effect, with the RTS input ignored and the CTS output driven ON (low).
+In command mode, flow control has no effect, the RTS input is ignored, and the CTS output driven is ON (low).
 When in data mode, the A3LA-RG transfers data over the Iridium network.
 In data mode:

-1. All characters from the DTE are sent over the Iridium network to the remote side of the connection.

-- 2. No unsolicited result codes are issued. - 3.
-RTS/CTS flow control, if enabled, is active.
+- 1. All characters from the DTE are sent over the Iridium network to the remote side of the connection. - 2.
+No unsolicited result codes are issued. - RTS/CTS flow control, if enabled, is active.
 When RTS is OFF (high), the A3LA-RG suspends transfer of data to the DTE; when CTS is OFF, the A3LA-RG expects the DTE to suspend transfer of data.